At 29 years old, Dan felt invincible. Until he was told his liver was failing.

 Dan’s journey to transplant came to a screeching halt when, just before Thanksgiving, he lost his job and health insurance.

 Fortunately, with the support of his then girlfriend (and now wife), Sue, and the help of Penn’s financial coordinator, he was able to obtain health insurance.

-He was officially put on the transplant list in January 2005, just five short days following his 32nd birthday.
+He was officially put on the transplant list in January 2005, just five short days his 32nd birthday.

 Six long weeks after being placed on the liver wait list, Dan received his new liver.

 While being admitted to Penn Medicine for pain and declining health, he was greeted by his transplant surgeon with the news that a liver had become available.

 Although his recovery was complicated with serious organ rejection and an 18-day hospital stay, the transplant team at Penn was able to control his symptoms, address the rejection and release him home to begin his new life.
 A new life which included proposing to Sue.

 Dan’s recovery was not only difficult physically, but also emotionally.

 “In those moments when you feel lost and you don’t know how you’re going to get through it, you need a support system but you also need a medical team that you are confident in,” Dan says.
 “You have this family of people at Penn Medicine that you didn’t have the day before who are now rallying around you through your darkest moments.
 They’re not just there to take care of you physically, but they want to see you survive.”

 Now, 11 years out, Dan is healthy and active again.